deepeshx/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

 learners should be able to effectively use the _Analyze_ feature in _Power BI Service_ to identify hidden trends and changes in numerical data.
-End users and learners will further use the _Slicers_ to filter the data and dive deeper in the data.
+Learners will further use the _Slicers_ to filter and dive deeper into the data.

 #### Context